Business Torts

 - Equitable Remedies -This can include injunctions, fee forfeiture, court-appointed receiver, and more.

 Kirkpatrick Law is here to protect your financial future.
-If you feel that your business has suffered due to intentional or negligent actions of another, call us today.
-Eric Kirkpatrick has experience helping business’s recover.
+If you feel that your business has suffered due to the intentional or negligent actions of another, call us today.
+Eric Kirkpatrick has experience helping businesses recover.
 Call to discuss your legal options today!